Woodes Rogers: First term

 The expedition arrived on 24 July 1718, surprising and trapping a ship commanded by pirate Charles Vane.
 After negotiations failed, Vane used a captured French vessel as a fireship in an attempt to ram the naval vessels.
 The attempt failed, but the naval vessels were forced out of the west end of Nassau harbour, giving Vane's crew an opportunity to raid the town and secure the best local pilot.
 Vane and his men then escaped in a small sloop via the harbour's narrow east entrance.
 The pirates had evaded the trap, but Nassau and New Providence Island were in Rogers' hands.

-At the time, the island's population consisted of about two hundred former pirates and several hundred fugitives who had escaped from nearby Spanish colonies.
+At the time, the island's population consisted of about 200 former pirates and several hundred fugitives who had escaped from nearby Spanish colonies.
 Rogers organised a government, granted the King's Pardon to those former pirates on the island who had not yet accepted it, and started to rebuild the island's fortifications, which had fallen into decrepitude under pirate domination.
 Less than a month into his residence on New Providence, Rogers was faced with a double threat: Vane wrote, threatening to join with Edward Teach (better known as Blackbeard) to retake the island, and Rogers learned that the Spanish also planned to drive the British out of the Bahamas.

 Rogers' expedition suffered further setbacks.
-An unidentified disease killed almost a hundred of his expedition members, while leaving the long-term residents nearly untouched.
+An unidentified disease killed almost 100 of his expedition members, while leaving the long-term residents nearly untouched.
 Two of the three navy vessels, having no orders to remain, left for New York.
 Ships sent to Havana to conciliate the Spanish governor there never arrived, their crew revolting and becoming pirates mid-voyage.
 Finally, the third naval vessel left in mid-September, its commander promising to return in three weeks—a promise he had no intention of keeping.
 Work on rebuilding the island's fortifications proceeded slowly, with the locals showing a disinclination to work.